Chinese court rejects Canadian's appeal of death sentence | Law-Order

 - China

-A Chinese court on Tuesday rejected an appeal by a Canadian whose sentence in a drug case was increased to death after an executive of tech giant Huawei was detained in Vancouver.
+A Chinese court on Tuesday rejected an appeal by a Canadian whose sentence in a drug case was increased to death while Beijing was trying to pressure Canada to release a detained executive of tech giant Huawei.

-The Higher People's Court of Liaoning Province rejected Schellenberg's appeal and said in a statement the sentence was appropriate and the lower court's procedures legal.
+The Higher People's Court of Liaoning Province rejected Schellenberg's appeal and said court procedures were legal and the sentence appropriate.
 It sent the case to the Chinese supreme court for review, as is required by law before any death sentences can be carried out.

+The Chinese government also arrested a former Canadian diplomat, Michael Kovrig, and a Canadian entrepreneur, Michael Spavor, on unspecified spying charges in an apparent attempt to pressure Ottawa to release Meng.

+Two other Canadians, Fan Wei and Xu Weihong, also were sentenced to death on drug charges in 2019 as relations between Beijing and Ottawa deteriorated.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)